 The Berlin Energy Transition Act (EWG Bln) sets high standards for the city's public buildings stock.
 With the implementation tool of "renovation roadmaps" and concrete targets for the energy consumption of public buildings, it is more concrete and "strict" than the federal requirements in this area.
 A central role in implementation, e.g. school refurbishments, is played by the districts (more than 70% of public buildings in the districts are schools).
 As school authorities, they define the refurbishment needs and are responsible for improving the energy performance of their buildings with regard to climate protection targets.

 In order to fulfill this task, the EWG Bln obliges district administrations to both set up an energy management system and appoint energy officers for their property areas.
 But what does this mean in concrete terms for the implementation of the energy transition in the districts?
 What are the tasks and what influence do the energy officers have?
 Where are the pitfalls, and where is there a need for action and improvement?
-We would like to discuss these questions with you and the following guests in the twelfth edition of Wandelwecker, our morning impulse for a social and ecological metropolis:
+We discussed these questions with our guests in the twelfth edition of Wandelwecker, our morning impulse for a social and ecological metropolis:

 - Ulrike Villain has been working as an energy manager in the Facility Management service unit of the Lichtenberg district of Berlin since 1996.
 As part of the district's energy management, she is responsible for technical and economic as well as non-technical organizational measures, such as monitoring energy consumption or training users in the economical use of energy.
 Other tasks include the management of the central building database of the state of Berlin.